GT5-46474-005_G05-U, 2024

 Robert Romanyshyn, Technology as Symptom and Dream (1989).

-American psycologist Robert Romanyshyn in his book Technology as Symptom and Dream (1989) focuses on technology as a cultural-historical dream which, since the fifteenth century, has radically transformed our understanding of the material world and the human body.
-Within this shared collective dream, the self behind a window becomes a spectator who, takes leave of the body's sensuous ties to the world, and opens the path for the world to become a spectacle to be observed, measured, mapped and coded.
-According to Romanyshyn, technology is deeply rooted in a special kind of vision - linear perspective vision.
-The development of linear perspective vision has become a cultural habit of the mind and is indispensable to the emergence of our well-ordered, highly rational, technological world.
+American psychologist Robert Romanyshyn, in his 1989 book Technology as Symptom and Dream - published at the dawn of the Digital Revolution - explores technology as a cultural and historical dream that has, since the fifteenth century, shaped our understanding of the material world and the human body.
+Within this collective dream, the “self behind the window” describes a state of detached observation: the individual becomes a spectator rather than an active participant, experiencing life through technological mediators such as cameras, screens, microscopes, telescopes, etc. Α spectator that has withdrawn from the body’s sensuous ties with the world, reducing reality to a spectacle to be measured, mapped, and coded.
+Romanyshyn argues that progress is rooted in a specific mode of vision: linear perspective vision, which has become a cultural "habit of the mind” and has been a driving force for the emergence of a rigid yet fragmented, highly controlled, and productivity driven technological world.

 The works consist of three elements:

-2) Space Frames are lightweight, 3-dimentional structures that consist of several struts, interlocked in a geometric pattern.
-Space Frames can be used to span large areas with few interior supports, therefore a key element for the development of megastructures, originally invented by Alexander Graham Bell for his aeronautical experiments at the beginning of the 20th century.
-Space Frames are a means to measure our technological world, a modular unit, a rigid constuction of knowledge that stands between us and the world.
+2. Space Frames: These lightweight, three-dimentional structures consist of several struts, interlocked in geometric patterns.
+Designed to span large spaces with minimal interior supports (therefore a key element for the development of megastructures), space frames were originally invented by Alexander Graham Bell during his early 20th-century aeronautical experiments.
+They serve are a means to measure and organize the world, a modular unit, a rational construction of knowledge that stands between us and the cosmos.

 Curated by Galini Lazani.
 Photographs by Dimitris Foutris.